 5.2 It can take us up to 21 days to respond to your request.

 5.3 You can request access to the information we hold about you or correct your PI by contacting email@example.com or by doing it yourself via your account.

 5.4 In certain cases we may require proof of your identity.
 Changes to some of your information may be subject to additional requirements such as valid proof of residence.

 5.5 We will do our best to keep your PI that we collect accurate, complete and up to date and may ask you to update it yourself from time to time.

 We take your privacy and the security of your PI seriously, but no system is 100% secure.
 We are not in the data storage business and will delete some data every once in a while.
 Also, we cannot guarantee that your customer data will not be intercepted during transmission.

 6.1 We have implemented reasonable security safeguards to protect the PI that you provide.
 For example we regularly monitor our systems for possible vulnerabilities and attacks.
 These measures vary based on the sensitivity of the information that we collect, process and store and the current state of technology.

 6.2 But no system is perfect and no service is 100% secure.
 So while we will do everything reasonably necessary to secure the information we cannot rule out unauthorised access, hacking, loss of information or a data breach.

 6.3 We do not undertake to store your customer data.
 In fact, periodically we delete some customer data.
+We will only keep your PI for as long as is necessary to fulfil our obligations to you.
 For instance, we only keep the content of the messages you send via our service for 90 days.

 6.4 This means that we don’t undertake to store any of your customer data and that we are not liable for any loss or harm which flows from the loss or deletion of your customer data.